svc333/overview/zero_downtime.md

 | Tokyo 01         | tok02 |
 | Tokyo 04         | tok04 |
 | Tokyo 05         | tok05 |
-{: caption="Table 3.
+{: caption="Table 1.
 Data centers in Asia Pacific" caption-side="top"}
 {: #asiapacific}
 {: tab-title="Asia Pacific"}
 {: tab-group="dcs"}
 {: class="simple-tab-table"}
+{: summary="Use the buttons before the table to change the context of the table.
+The column headers identify the data centers located in the specific greographical area."}

 ## Service Level Agreements (SLAs)